systream/feature-switch/README.md

 ```

-You have to set up switchers.
+If you want to change the feature state, you have to set up one or more switcher.

-### Switchers / toggles
+### Switchers (/ toggles / flippers)

 #### Simple